4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

 ## Overview

-Tries to import good cookies from the Driver, failing that, the user's Chrome browser.
+Tries to import good cookies from the user's Chrome Browser, failing that, tries from the Driver's cookies.
 Optionally, a Driver launches temporarily to perform a login and closes once good cookies are available for the Session to import.

 #### **_Arguments:_**